LuxciumProject/monorepo-one/README.md

 tempCodeRunnerFile.ts: Is a temporary file created by an editor or development tool.

 tests.sh: Contains a shell script that runs tests for the project.

-I hope this revised version of the information meets your needs.
-Let me know if you have any further questions or if there is anything else that I can do to help.

 <!--
 ./backend